 Internet and Online Gaming Regulation.
-Several states have passed implementing legislation and/or regulations to allow certain intra-state, wager-based, online casino and/or lottery games, such as online poker, lottery ticket purchases, or lottery ticket subscriptions.
-This is due, in part, to (a) a rule of construction contained within the Unlawful Internet Gaming Enforcement Act ("UIGEA") that limits and prevents UIGEA application from altering, limiting or extending any federal, state or tribal laws regulating gambling, (b) a definition within UIGEA that excludes certain intra-state, intra-tribal and interstate horseracing transactions from the phrase "unlawful Internet gambling," provided certain threshold requirements are met, and (c) a memorandum dated September 20, 2011 and published by the United States Department of Justice, Criminal Division, in which the Department concludes, among other things, that the Federal Wire Act of 1961 (the "Wire Act") does not apply to interstate transmissions of wire communications that do not relate to a sporting event or contest.
-To date, states such as Delaware, Georgia, Illinois, Michigan, Nevada, New Jersey, North Carolina and North Dakota have some form of internet or online gaming or lottery activities.
+Several states have passed implementing legislation and regulations to allow certain intra-state, wager-based, online casino or lottery games, such as online poker, online lottery, lottery ticket purchases, or lottery ticket subscriptions.
+This is due, in part, to: (a) a rule of construction contained within the Unlawful Internet Gaming Enforcement Act ("UIGEA") that limits and prevents UIGEA application from altering, limiting or extending any federal, state or tribal laws regulating gambling; (b) a definition within UIGEA that excludes certain intra-state, intra-tribal and interstate horseracing transactions from the phrase "unlawful Internet gambling," provided certain threshold requirements are met; (c) a memorandum dated September 20, 2011 and published by the United States Department of Justice, Criminal Division, in which the Department concludes, among other things, that the Federal Wire Act of 1961 (the "Wire Act") does not apply to interstate transmissions of wire communications that do not relate to a sporting event or contest; and (d) traditional constitutional jurisprudence originating from the Commerce Clause of and Tenth (10th) Amendment to the United States Constitution and preemption jurisprudence, among others.
+To date, states such as Delaware, Georgia, Illinois, Michigan, Nevada, New Jersey, New York, North Carolina, North Dakota and Pennsylvania have authorized some form of internet or online gaming or lottery activities.

 However, the legislative and regulatory environment surrounding online, wager-based games in the United States remains uncertain and complex, and it is unclear how the legislative and regulatory framework governing these activities will evolve in the future.
 Many states have yet to introduce or finalize regulations regarding the licensing and operational requirements regarding online, wager-based activity, including the licensing and technological requirements relating to the funding and processing of payments relating to online, wager-based casino and lottery games.
 In addition, the funding of online casino gaming activity is subject to the requirement of the UIGEA, which may prohibit or significantly impede the funding of online, wager-based gaming activity.
-There is also a possibility that the Wire Act may be amended in the future to prevent or prohibit the use of Internet or mobile-based platforms regardless of the involvement of a sporting event or contest.
+There is also a possibility that the Wire Act may be amended in the future to prevent or prohibit the use of Internet or mobile-based platforms regardless of the involvement of a sporting event or contest or that the United States Department of Justice may amend, modify, rescind, or otherwise alter its previous memoranda and that such action may result in a materially different interpretation of the Wire Act, which may result in civil or criminal enforcement actions.